Sy5000/coursework.completejs-forkify-recipe-app/README.md

 # forkify Project

-Recipe application with custom recipe uploads. tutorials only
+Recipe application with custom recipe uploads.
+tutorials only (no custom features)

 ## Installation